If you need one helicopter, order two.

-Too few people is as much of a problem as too many.
-It makes much more sense to look for a sizeable but not overwhelming group of people who represent the audience you intend to be taking the course when it’s complete, plus a mix of experts.
+A too-small group is as much of a problem as a too-big group.
+It makes sense to look for a group that’s similar to the audience you intend to be taking the course when it’s complete.
+You can also include a mix of experts.

 We aim for a group of around 20-30, because that tends to be the final class size for most of the training courses we develop.